-The College maintains an Americans with Disabilities Act (ADA) Reasonable Accommodations Committee(s) which addresses in-depth and detailed requests made by students and prospective students.
+On each campus, the College maintains an Americans with Disabilities Act (ADA) Reasonable Accommodations Committee which addresses in-depth and detailed requests made by students and prospective students.
 The committee is comprised of individuals representing both Academic and Career-Technical faculty and staff.
 It is the responsibility of the student to make the request for special accommodations and to provide official documentation of the disabling condition and the need for special accommodations.
 Through the assistance of instructors, parents, rehabilitation counselors and the students, a determination can be made concerning the request.
-Committee recommendations are then forwarded to the Vice President of Instructional Services before final action is taken.
+Committee recommendations are then forwarded to the following: the Vice President of Instructional Services on the Wesson Campus, Vice President of the Natchez Campus, or Vice President of the Simpson County Center before final action is taken.